 Harrah’s Cherokee Casino in the Great Smoky Mountains has been chosen as a site for a “Main Event Maynia” World Series of Poker qualifying tournament.

-The event takes place on May 19-21, ahead of the main WSOP competition at Horseshoe Las Vegas and Paris Las Vegas casinos on July 3-17.
+The North Carolina poker event occurs on May 19-21, ahead of the main WSOP competition at Horseshoe Las Vegas and Paris Las Vegas casinos on July 3-17.

 WSOP aims to break records in 2023